RequirementsSummary of Overall Program Requirements & Structure*:

 - First Year Review, end of the first year.

-- First Year Exam, taken in the fall of the 2nd year, based on a reading list.
+- Theory Exam, taken before the fall of the 2nd year, based on a reading list.

-- Second Year Exam, taken in the spring of the 2nd year, based on a reading list, followed by the Second Year Review.
+- Literature Exam, taken before the fall of the 3rd year, based on a reading list.

-- Prospectus written and defended in the spring of the 3rd year.
+- Prospectus written and defended no later than fall of 4th year.

-*See specific program requirements for CLS students with a home department in French at the bottom of this page.
+* See specific program requirements for the CLS students with a home department in French at the bottom of this page.

 Students take eighteen courses during their first three years, including at least thirteen courses in the Department of French and Italian.
-The remaining five elective courses may be selected from offerings in other departments and programs according to individual interests.
-(French 403: French and Italian Language Teaching, counts as an elective under the program’s course requirements).
-The available French courses cover a variety of periods, media (print and visual cultures) and genres comprising French and Francophone literary and cultural traditions, and expose students to a range of critical and theoretical methodologies.
+The remaining five elective courses may be selected from the offerings in other departments and programs according to individual interests.
+(French 403: French and Italian Language Teaching, counts as an elective under the Program’s course requirements).
+The available French courses cover a variety of periods, media (print and visual cultures), and genres comprising French and Francophone literary and cultural traditions, and expose students to a range of critical and theoretical methodologies.
+Students may tailor their coursework outside of the French Department so as to take advantage of special concentrations such as the Certificate of Italian Studies and concentrations in African Studies.

 Students may tailor their coursework outside the French department so as to take advantage of special concentrations such as the Certificate in Italian Studies and concentrations in African Studies, Gender & Sexuality Studies, Critical Theory, and other fields offered through the Graduate School’s Interdisciplinary Cluster Initiative.